 ORDER OF AUTHORSHIP

 The authors themselves should decide the order in which authors are listed in an article.
 No one else knows as well as they do their respective contributions and the agreements they have made among themselves.
 Readers cannot know, and should not assume, the meaning of the order of authorship unless the approach to assigning order has been described by the authors.

 Disputes about authorship are best settled at the local level before the journal reviews the manuscript.
 However, at their discretion editors may become involved in resolving authorship disputes.
 Changes in authorship at any stage of manuscript review, revision, or acceptance should be accompanied by a written request and explanation from all of the original authors.

 IJVS provides access to archived material through IJVS archives.
 All articles published open access will be immediately and permanently free for everyone to read and download.
 Permitted reuse is defined by Creative Commons user license called "Creative Commons Attribution" (Creative Commons Attribution 4.0 International (CC BY 4.0)).

 CONFLICT OF INTEREST

-Authors are requested to evident whether impending conflicts do or do not exist by signing conflict of interest disclosure form (Conflict of Interest Form).
+Authors have requested to evident whether impending conflicts do or do not exist by signing the conflict of interest which should be included in the main manuscript.